oracle/graal/truffle/docs/Inlining.md

 legacy inlining which made decisions before doing any partial evaluation).
 Both the amount of partial evaluation that will be done as well the amount that will be inlined are controlled by a notion of a budget.
-These are the "exploration budget" and "inlining budget" respectively, both expressed in terms of graal node counts.
+These are the "exploration budget" and "inlining budget" respectively, both expressed in terms of Graal node counts.

 The downside of this approach is that we need to do partial evaluation even on